 620-3.5 APPLICATION.
+Painted traffic markings shall be applied to yield a thickness of approximately 20 mils.
+Painted traffic markings applies only to concrete curbs, sidewalks or ramps.
 A period of 7 days minimum shall elapse between placement of surface course or seal coat and application of the permanent paint markings.
 Paint shall be applied at the locations and to the dimensions and spacing shown on the Plans.
 Paint shall not be applied until the layout and condition of the surface has been approved by the Engineer.